Founders meeting in New York City to launch the East Coast Greenway.

 - Week-A-Year Tour continued to grow to over 40 participants who rode from Hartford, CT, to Philadelphia, PA, and raising over $30,000 to accelerate greenway development.

 - Our network of supporters and followers grew 23% to 23,200 people connected to us via email, Facebook, Twitter, and our print newsletter.

 - Growing support from donors and partners gave us the resources to grow our trail staff significantly with the hire of both a South Atlantic Coordinator (Virginia and the Carolinas) and a New England Coordinator.
 Our increased capacity helped us strengthen relationships with our key stakeholders throughout the corridor.

-- We reached the milestone of 30% off-road by designating 36 new greenway segments from Maine to Florida.
+- We reach the milestone of 30% off-road by designating 36 new greenway segments from Maine to Florida.

-- We rolled out our first ever ECG mobile app which is synced to our online wayfinding tools, helping everyone have a great and convenient experience on the greenway.
+- We roll out our first-ever mobile app, which is synced to our online wayfinding tools, helping everyone have a convenient experience on the greenway.

-- We continued to grow our support base and achieved financial strength so that new donations can go directly into new programs and increased impact.
+- We continue to grow our support base and achieved financial strength so that new donations can go directly into new programs and increased impact.

-- Our network grew 21% to over 28,000 people following and/or supporting the ECG effort.
+- Our network grows 21% to over 28,000 people following and/or supporting the ECG effort.

-- East Coast Greenway signs were posted on about 150 miles of our route, bringing our signed total to almost 30% of the route.
+- East Coast Greenway signs are posted on about 150 miles of our route, bringing our signed total to almost 30% of the route.

 - We place a record 250 miles of East Coast Greenway signs.